Losses listed by U-boats

 Aircraft attack, aircraft shot down:

-After the boat had fought off two aircraft attacks the day before, the Allies started a swamp operation and at 21.40 hours a Wellington (36 Sqdn RAF/B) located U-343 southwest of Cartagena which was then attacked by a Wellington (179 Sqdn RAF, pilot W/C J.H.
-Greswell, DFC) followed by another Wellington of the same squadron.
-The aircraft dropped six depth charges but several AA hits set the port wing on fire and the aircraft crashed into the sea, killing five crewmen.
-Only the pilot was thrown clear and rescued himself into a dinghy that was passed closely by the U-boat twice but the Germans did not take him prisoner because they had "more important things to do".
-He was picked up by HMS Active the next morning and later recieved the DFC.
+Following two aircraft attacks on the boat the previous day, the Allies initiated a Swamp operation, and at 21.40 hrs Wellington "B for Baker" of 36 Sqdn RAF located U-343 SW of Cartagena.
+She was then attacked by a Wellington from 179 Sqdn piloted by W/C J.H.
+Greswell DFC, followed by a second aircraft from 179 Sqdn.
+Wellington R-Robert dropped six depth charges, but several AA hits set the port wing on fire and the aircraft crashed into the sea, killing five of the crew.
+Only the pilot survived, after being thrown clear.
+U-343 passed close to his dinghy twice, but the Germans did not take him prisoner because they had "more important things to do".
+He was picked up by HMS Active the next morning and later received the DFC.

-The boat had already sustained damages in the attacks but there was still more to come because a Catalina (202 Sqdn RAF, pilot F/L J. Finch) joined the attack that lasted until 23.00 hours.
-AA fire damaged the port wing, fuselage and both fuel tanks of the Catalina and wounded the flight engineer, so the aircraft was forced to head for home.
-U-343, badly damaged and unable to dive, managed to escape in the darkness with only one crewman wounded by strafing and after repairs the boat safely reached her new base.
+The boat had already sustained damage in these attacks, but there was more to come, as a Catalina (202 Sqdn RAF, pilot F/L J. Finch) then continued the attack.
+The aircraft broke off the attack at 23.00 hrs, and only then because flak had damaged the port wing, fuselage and both fuel tanks and wounded the flight engineer.
+U-343, badly damaged and unable to dive, managed to escape in the darkness, with only one man wounded by strafing, and following repairs at sea managed to reach her new base at Toulon.

 U 348, 6 May 1944